mirego/elixir-boilerplate/BOILERPLATE_README.md

 ### Container

-A Docker image running an _OTP release_ can be created with `make build`, tested with `make dev-start` and pushed to a registry with `make push`.
+A Docker image running an _OTP release_ can be created with `make build`, tested with `make services-start` and pushed to a registry with `make push`.